aFarkas/lazysizes/README.md

 1. **Works without any configuration in any web enviroment**: The script works as an universal, self-initializing, self-configuring and self-destroying component and detects any changes to the visibility of an image/iframe automatically no matter whether it becomes visible through a user scroll, a CSS animation triggered through ``:hover`` or through any kind of JS behavior (carousel, infinite scroll, AJAX, SPA...).
 Also works in conjunction with any kind of JS-/Frontend-Framework.
 2. **Future-proof**: It directly includes standard responsive image support (``picture`` and ``srcset``)
-3. **Separation of concerns**: For responsive image support it adds an automatic ``sizes`` calculation feature.
-There is also no change needed if you add a scrollable container with CSS (overflow: auto) or create a mega menu containing images.
+3. **Separation of concerns**: For responsive image support it adds an automatic ``sizes`` calculation as also alias names for media queries feature.
+There is also no JS change needed if you add a scrollable container with CSS (overflow: auto) or create a mega menu containing images.
 4. **Performance**: It's based on high efficient and best practice code (runtime **and** memory) to work jank-free at 60fps.
 5. **Extendable**: It provides JS and CSS hooks to extend lazySizes with any kind of lazy loading or effects (see also the [available plugins/snippets](#plugins)).
 6. **Intelligent prefetch**: lazySizes prefetches near the view assets, only while the browser network is idling. (see also ``expand`` option)